scrapinghub/spidermon/docs/source/item-validation.rst

 Default: ``None``

-A `list` containing the models with th
+A `list` containing the `schematics models`_ that contains definition of the items that needs to be validated.

 .. code-block:: python